 - A small amount of TRH is given intravenously and then blood is taken for levels of TSH at several subsequent time points.

 - Patients with normal function of the hypothalamic-pituitary axis respond by increasing the levels of TSH following TRH injection.
-Patients with compromised HPA function may exhibit a delayed, blunted, or absent response to TRH administration.
+Patients with compromised HPA function may exhibit a delayed, blunted or absent response to TRH administration.

 Anterior pituitary hormone hypersecretion

-See separate article Cushing's Syndrome.
+See the separate Cushing's Syndrome article.

-See also separate article Acromegaly.
+See also the separate Acromegaly article.

 - A single measurement of growth hormone is inadequate because growth hormone is secreted in a pulsatile manner during deep sleep.
+A series is taken.

-See also separate article Precocious Puberty.
+See also the separate Precocious Puberty article.

 - A random LH is a useful initial test for precocious puberty.
 A random FSH will not distinguish prepuberty from puberty.
 Low or prepubertal levels with high sex steroid levels are found in gonadotrophin-independent precocious puberty.